fewlinesco/sparta-cli/README.md

 ## `sparta test`

-Replace `yarn jest` and send the results to Sparta.
+Replaces `yarn jest` and sends the results to Sparta.
 Arguments are sent as-is to `jest`.

 ```